Elton-College/.github/profile/README.md

 [Visit the University's Website](https://www.elton.university) to learn more 📚📜🎓

-If you are enrolled in Elton University and already are invited to this organization, please begin by completing the [Setup Your Computer Tutorial](https://github.com/Elton-University/setup-your-computer).
+If you are enrolled in Elton University and already are invited to this organization you will have access to the curriculum.

 If you are enrolled but not invited yet, please contact a staff member, coach, or professor.

-Table of Contents:

-## Backend Web

-### Node.js

-  1. Find That Gif
-  2. Rotten Potatoes
-  3. Rotten Potatoes Part Deux
-  4. Party Planner
-  5. Party Planner Part Two: The Partying

-### Flask.py

-  1. Playlistify
-  2.

-## Front End Web

-### HTML/CSS
-  1.

-### JavaScript

-### React
-  1.

-## iOS Mobile

-## Data Science